Elio Zamuto

-Elio Mazzamuto (born 1 May 1941), known professionally as Elio Zamuto, is an Italian actor and voice actor.
+Elio Mazzamuto (1 May 1941 – 9 September 2026), known professionally as Elio Zamuto, was an Italian actor.

 Life and career

 Born in Syracuse, Sicily, Zamuto started his career in the mid-1960s, and had a prolific career between television and cinema, especially during the 1970s and mainly playing roles of seducer, gangster or police officer.

-As voice actor, he is best known as the official Italian dubbing voice of Tom Selleck in the TV-series Magnum, P.I.
+As a voice actor, he was best known as the official Italian dubbing voice of Tom Selleck in the TV-series Magnum, P.I.

+Zamuto died on 9 September 2026, at the age of 85.